Common Causes of Oil Rig Explosions

 Common among the causes of oil rig explosions are as follows:

 Due to the large amounts of stored oil, fire is always the #1 threat to cause an explosion.
+Oil and its byproducts are highly flammable, and it only takes a small spark to ignite it—putting all workers in danger.
+Often, the spark that starts a fire usually starts in the kitchen or another area and comes in contact with oil after it spreads.
+In other cases, fires might be caused by exposing oil to other hazardous substances.
+Using welding tools near flammable substances can create also sparks and ignite highly flammable chemicals.
 With the number of flammable materials on and near the rig, workers must be extraordinarily cautious and follow proper safety protocols when performing "hot work" such as welding, cutting, and grinding.
 If a single spark is exposed to the fuel on an oil platform, it can start a rapid-fire breakout.
-This was the case of the recent Black Elk Energy accident where an acetylene torch came into contact with an oil line and ignited a fire that led to an explosion.
+This was the case of the Black Elk Energy accident where an acetylene torch came into contact with an oil line and ignited a fire that led to an explosion.

-Another leading cause is blowouts, which is the uncontrolled release of oil or gas from the well after pressure control systems have failed.
-A blowout occurs when the drill encounters a pressurized zone underground, and the gravity of the drilling mud fails to counteract the pressure.
+Blowouts are the uncontrolled release of oil or gas from the well after pressure control systems have failed.
+Oil rig blowouts can occur when the rig applies too much pressure during drilling, causing the pool of underground oil to erupt.
+When the drill encounters a pressurized zone underground and the gravity of the drilling mud fails to counteract the pressure, it causes a sudden rush of pressure up the system.
 Once the pressurized natural gases are exposed to a less pressurized atmosphere, there will be a kick.
-Blowout protectors (BOP) prevent the kick from causing severe damage.
-These must be activated as soon as the kick is detected.
-If not, the incident could result in a blowout.
+Although blowouts are not as common due to modern blowout preventers, workers should still be trained in how to manage preventer failure to prevent blowouts from occurring.

 Defective Oil Rig Equipment